How to Apply to Graduate Program in Biology

 Biology Ph.D. students are supported financially for up to 5 years, and Biology M.S. students are supported financially for their first 2 years in the program.
 This support typically comes in the form of a teaching assistantship and tuition scholarship during the academic year, with the student free to conduct their research full-time during the summer.
 Students may also be supported by their faculty research advisor's external grants or by Syracuse University Fellowships.
 Applying to local and national programs for graduate fellowships is strongly encouraged.
 For more information about potential external sources of funding, please refer to our Financial Assistance webpage.

 Like most graduate programs in the Biological Sciences, we believe our graduate students should be concentrating on their research, not on trying to pay the rent.
-The current minimum level of support for the 2020-2021 academic year is $27,270 for Biology Ph.D. students, and $19,500 for Biology M.S. students, with the possibility of additional summer support, currently at the level of $2,500.
+The current minimum level of support for assistantships for the 2022-2023 academic year is $28,369 for Biology Ph.D. students, and $24,154 for Biology M.S. students, with the possibility of additional summer support.
 Given Syracuse's low cost of living, this is a comfortable income.
 In addition, tuition is paid in full, and Syracuse University provides excellent health insurance options.
 University fellowship recipients, teaching assistants, and research assistants may be eligible for a subsidy towards the cost of the University-sponsored medical and dental/vision plans.
 Information about the plans is available on the Student Health Insurance Office's website.